TheSilvus/ditch/README.md

 After completing the setup you can edit the Python files and restart the bot to apply changes.

+If the Dockerfile or the python dependencies changed, you have to rebuild the image using `docker-compose build`.

 ## Usage

 - `!play URL`: Enqueue a link